-Each PIM router keeps a Bootstrap-timer, initialized to [Bootstrap-Timeout], in addition to a local BSR field 'LclBSR' (initialized to a local address if C-BSR, or to 0 otherwise), and a local RP-Set 'LclRP-Set' (initially empty).
-The two main stimuli to the state machine are the timer events, and receiving an Bootstrap message:
+Each PIM router keeps a bootstrap-timer, initialized to [Bootstrap-Timeout], in addition to a local BSR field 'LclBSR' (initialized to a local address if Candidate-BSR, or to 0 otherwise), and a local RP-Set 'LclRP-Set' (initially empty).
+The main stimuli to the state machine are timer events and arrival of bootstrap messages:

-- Initial States and Timer Events - 1 If the router is a C-BSR: - The router operates initially in the 'CandBSR' state, where it does not originate any Bootstrap messages. - If the Bootstrap-timer expires, and the current state is 'CandBSR', the router originates an Bootstrap message carrying the local RP-Set, and its own BSR priority and address-, restarts the Bootstrap-timer at [Bootstrap-Period] seconds and transits into the 'ElectedBSR' state. - If the Bootstrap-timer expires, and the current state is 'ElectedBSR', the router originates an Bootstrap message, and restarts the RP-Set timer at [Bootstrap-Period].
-No state transition is incurred.
+2 If the router is a Candidate-BSR:

+- 2 The router operates initially in the 'CandBSR' state, where it does not originate any bootstrap messages. - 3 If the bootstrap-timer expires, and the current state is 'CandBSR', the router originates a bootstrap message carrying the local RP-Set and its own BSR priority and address, restarts the bootstrap-timer at [Bootstrap-Period] seconds, and transits into the 'ElectedBSR' state.
+Note that the actual sending of the bootstrap message may be delayed by a random value to reduce transient control overhead.
+To obtain best results, the random value is set such that the preferred BSR is the first to originate a bootstrap message.
+We propose the following as an efficient implementation of the random value delay (in seconds):